YourNiceCv

 The Gatekeeper of Modern Recruitment

 Understanding what an ATS is and how it operates is no longer optional—it is the foundational skill of modern job hunting.
-You aren't just writing a CV for a hiring manager anymore; you are writing it for an algorithm first.
+You aren't just writing a resume for a hiring manager anymore; you are writing it for an algorithm first.

 How Does an ATS Actually Work?
 The Technical Deep Dive